solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 BM25 is a bag-of-words retrieval function that ranks a set of documents based on the query terms appearing in each document, regardless of their proximity within the document.
 It is a family of scoring functions with slightly different components and parameters.

-This is still a popular way of indexing documents, but let's also explore how GenAI finds information it uses in generating completions.
+This is still a popular way of indexing documents, but let us also explore how GenAI finds information it uses in generating completions.

 ### Semantic Search

 Semantic search is a search technique that uses the semantics, or meaning, of the words in a query to return relevant results.

 Here is an example of a semantic search.
-Let's say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
+Let us say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
 Semantic search understands your intention and returns relevant results.
 The alternative is keyword search which would literally search for dreams about cars and often returns irrelevant results.

 As we have already discussed above, text embeddings are a text representation technique used in natural language processing.
 Text embeddings are semantic numerical representations of text.
 Embeddings are used to represent data in a way that is easy for a machine to understand.
 There are many models for building text embeddings